silvasouzaadriano/rocketseatbootcamp8/docs/README.md

         - style-loader is used to react can import CSS files.
 It means that on the moment when the application is mounted it transfer the CSS content to inside to main HTML in a tag style.

         - css-loader is used because inside to CSS file might exists other types of imports, including another files.
-The wasy how webpack understand it is using the css-loader.
+The way how webpack understand it is using the css-loader.
 For example the file Menu.css:

         import Base from './Base.css';